digitalservicebund/ris-adm-literature/doc/adr/0009-editing-published-documents.md

 - We stay with the current architecture:
   - JSON for frontend state,
   - XML for published document state.
-- We do not allow the JSON and XML to diverge (where they overlap)

 - We stay with the requirement that all stored XML is always valid wrt. our schema.

 - We do not allow the JSON and XML to diverge (where they overlap) and here's how we do it:
-  - When a document is not published
+  - If a document is not published, then
     - there's only the JSON
     - if it's edited in the frontend and saved, the JSON gets updated
-  - When a document is published
+  - If a document is published, then
-    - we have both, the JSON and the XML
+    - we have both, the JSON and the XML and they are in sync (where they share data)
-      - the shared data between those is in sync
-    - if it's edited in the frontend and the user tries to re-publish, we validate the data and
+    - if it's edited in the frontend and the user tries to re-publish,
-      - if it's invalid wrt. our schema
-        - we reject the re-publishing
+      - we validate the data and
-        - neither JSON nor XML are changed
+      - if it's invalid wrt. our schema, we reject the re-publishing and neither JSON nor XML are changed
-      - if it's valid wrt. our schema
-        - we update both the JSON andthe XML
+      - if it's valid wrt. our schema, we update both the JSON andthe XML

 ## Consequences